 Pups for quality or pups for cash

 Reputable breeders show their dogs in competition in order to raise the prestige of their dogs and their kennel.
 That takes time and money.
 They breed discriminately, checking for genetic problems and researching blood lines in order to raise the quality of their dogs and the breed as a whole.
 Time and money.

-Now, say the breeder is you.
+So, say the breeder is you.
 You sell your pups for $1000 and that’s not making a huge profit.
-Down the road, a new kennel opens, advertising the same kind of pups as yours and charging $800 each.
+Then, down the road from you, a new kennel opens.
+They advertise the same kind of pups as yours and charge $800 each.
 People say, “Why should I pay you $200 more?”
 Meanwhile, you’ve seen the cages stacked on top of each other with dogs unable to turn around in them.
 You’ve seen there is no exercise yard.
 You see an endless supply of puppies going out the door.
 Immediate sales, no contracts signed, no assessment of buyers, no return of dogs.
 You’ve got yourself a puppy mill beside you.
 How are you going to compete?

 This is why, in the end, I couldn’t understand the opposition of reputable breeders to Prop B. At the very least, it might remove ‘fly-by-night’ competitors, whether they be puppy mills or accredited breeders who cut too many corners.